DEVEX WORLD 2018

 Neil Buddy Shah

-Dr. Neil Buddy Shah is the CEO and co-founder of IDinsight, a client-service organization that helps developing country governments, NGOs and social businesses make socially impactful decisions by using rigorous evidence.
-Dr. Shah holds a B.A. from Harvard, an M.D. from Albert Einstein College of Medicine, and an M.P.A.-International Development from Harvard.
+Neil Buddy Shah is the CEO and co-founder of IDinsight, a client-service organization that helps developing country governments, NGOs and social businesses make socially impactful decisions by using rigorous evidence.
+He holds a B.A. from Harvard, an M.D. from Albert Einstein College of Medicine, and an M.P.A.-International Development from Harvard.

 Neil Buddy Shah